Siavash-Ebrahimi/ChatMat/README.md

  ## Intro

- ChatMat has been created by React Native & designed to work on both Android/iOS mobile phones.
+ ChatMat has been created by React Native, and designed to work on both Android/iOS mobile phones.
 The app provides users with a chat interface and options to share images and their location.

  ## Technologies being used:
  Technologies being used: